Amazon's Door Lock API makes Alexa commands even easier

 An unlocking feature is available through August's custom Alexa Skill, but you'll still have to say, "Alexa, ask August to unlock my front door."
 August is the only smart lock maker we know of to enable unlocking in a custom Alexa Skill.

-Amazon's voice control assistant, Alexa, lives inside the Amazon Echo, the Echo Dot and the Tap Bluetooth speakers.
-You can ask Alexa a wide variety of questions, ranging from the current forecast in your area to who won last night's game.
-You can also control devices in your home -- everything from lights to thermostats and locks.
+Amazon's voice control assistant, Alexa, lives inside the Amazon Echo, Echo Dot and Tap Bluetooth speakers.
+You can ask Alexa a wide variety of questions, ranging from the weather forecast in your area to who won last night's game.
+You can also control devices in your home -- everything from lights to thermostats and locks -- making Amazon a key player in the smart home industry.
 Browse the 10,000 available Alexa Skills here.

 Amazon already offers quite a few native Alexa integrations in other smart home product categories, but this is a first for smart locks and deadbolts.
 We plan to test out Amazon's Door Lock API shortly, so check back soon for updates.